Skip to content

 NOTE

 resolveMiddleware(mw) accepts either MiddlewareFn or MiddlewareDefinition and returns a MiddlewareFn.
-Useful for accepting middleware from external packages that might use either form.
+Useful for accepting middleware from external packages.